-Expert Family Law Lawyer/Mediator/Collaborative Practitioner, with over 30 years of experience in Family Law.
+Expert Family Law Lawyer/Mediator/Arbitrator/Collaborative Practitioner with over 30 years of experience in Family Law.
 My focus is on Family Dispute Resolution Processes.

 While negotiations is an integral part of every dispute resolution process, often solicitor

 negotiations without the use of other processes will lead to resolution of all issues.
 Where there are